The Science Of Rocks In Potting

 The Myth of Rocks

 For years, I faithfully followed the tradition of adding rocks to the bottom of my plant pots.
 The rationale was simple: improved drainage and enhanced root grip.
-But as I dug deeper (pun intended), I realized that this practice was more folklore than science.
+But as I dug deeper (pun intended), I realized that this practice of rocks in potting was more folklore than science.

 Rocky Terrain